osabased/horizon/stack.md

 Horizon does not replace OpenCode.
 It sits underneath OpenCode and makes it cheaper, less repetitive, less confused, and less likely to hallucinate by supplying durable project intelligence.

-The stack should be built around one rule:
+The stack is organized around one rule:

 > Do not rebuild solved infrastructure.
 Own the meaning layer.

-Horizon should wrap existing code-intelligence, memory, validation, evaluation, and observability systems through stable interfaces.
+Horizon wraps existing code-intelligence, memory, validation, evaluation, and observability systems through stable interfaces.
 Horizon’s custom value is the control loop: evidence selection, Context Pack compilation, provenance, validation routing, session observation, attribution, negative knowledge, and governed self-improvement.

 ---